gem/oq-engine/doc/manual/oq-manual.rst

-The losses by event output lists the total losses for each realization of the scenario generated in the Monte Carlo simulation process for all loss types for which a vulnerabilitymodel file was provided in the configuration file.
+The losses by event output lists the total losses for each realization of the scenario generated in the Monte Carlo simulation process for all loss types for which a *Vulnerability Model* file was provided in the configuration file.
 These results are exported in a comma separate value (.csv) file as illustrated in the example shown in Table `4.8 <#output:scenario_loss_event>`__.